Trump criticizes Saudi account of Khashoggi's death: 'There's been deception'

 - Oct.
 11: Turkey said it had agreed with Saudi Arabia to make a joint group to investigate the disappearance.

 - Oct.
-12: Saudi Arabia's Minister of the Interior, Prince Abdulaziz bin Saud bin Naif bin Abdulaziz, released a statement denouncing "false accusations circulated in some media" regarding the disappearance, adding that reports that the nation ordered Khashoggi killed "are lies and baseless allegations."
+12: The Saudi interior minister, Prince Abdulaziz bin Saud bin Naif bin Abdulaziz, releases a statement denouncing "false accusations circulated in some media" regarding the disappearance, adding that reports that the nation ordered Khashoggi killed "are lies and baseless allegations."

 - Oct.
 13: The Saudis issue a statement condemning the "false accusations circulated in media reports on the Saudi government and other people in the purported relation to the disappearance of Saudi citizen, Jamal Khashoggi."